1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 ### Today we will learn

 * How to create an AR app that takes the marker and the objects from a server
-* How to create and later download unity AssetsBundles, wich are a format of unity to pack information of an specific prefabs in a lighter way
+* How to create and later download Unity AssetsBundles, wich are a format of unity to pack information of a specific prefabs in a lighter way

 ## Day 4 Asset bundles in Unity - Create, download and add to target

 *First a quick review of how to export unitypackage*

-AssetBundles are exported prefabs that can created in one instance of unity in offline time and loaded in another one at runtime.
+AssetBundles are exported prefabs that can created in one instance of Unity in offline time and loaded in another one at runtime.
 They have to be prefabs, not individual components.

-Go to the proget you want to export assets from,  inside the project view select it and assign label a category and object label.
+Go to the projet you want to export assets from, inside the project view select it and assign label a category and object label.

 Create the script